-- Locks 1, 2, 3, 4, 5, 7 and 8: Controlled access with exceptions - Lock 6: No access under any circumstances
+• Locks 1, 2, 4, 5, Eastside Lk 7 only and 8: Controlled access with exceptions.
+Lock 4 and 5 special consideration

+• Lock 6: No access under any circumstances

 The pedestrian gates at locks equipped with the electronic system will be kept locked until the vessel has been made fast in the lock.
 Individuals wishing to board a vessel will be permitted to enter the lock area when the vessel is secured.
 Lock dumps/fills will commence only when the gate is opened and people wishing to board the vessel are positioned near the gangway to board as the vessel reaches coping level.